rupeshtiwari/rupeshtiwari/README.md

 ## JavaScript for beginners (Client Side)

 JavaScript is important to learn if you want to become front-end developer or full stack developer using JavaScript node.js.
 Here are the list of free video courses that you will enjoy and learn about JavaScript and node.js from beginning.
 🛎️Note: Please go through the material as listed sequence.
-Dont jump to last link unless you have not watched the first link.
+Don't jump to last link unless you have not watched the first link.

 [Visit JavaScript Beginner Web Application](https://rupesh-user-registration-demo.herokuapp.com/) that you will be building after finishing below learning materials.